guinetn/browserLocalHomepage/assets/chapters/code/sdk.md

 # SDK

-Ccollection of tools packaged together for easier developers task.
+Collection of tools packaged together for easier developers task.